Man guilty of murder blamed on son, 14

 Prosecutors claim Moseley, 50, fired the shotgun but handed it to his son saying: "Tell them you've done it."

-He was convicted at Preston Crown Court and will sentenced next week.
+He was convicted at Preston Crown Court and will be sentenced next week.

+Police labelled him as "wicked" for blaming his son while Mr Holt's mother said she "loved him dearly" after the verdict.

 Mr Holt, 32, had been part of a group of four who had been swearing and trying to kick the front door down of Moseley's home.